Investigating the cause of excessive bleeding after an insulin demonstration.

 - Follow up to see that action was taken.
 If not, take another route of action.

-- Action includes following up with the patient yourself to see if the problem continues.
+- The action includes following up with the patient yourself to see if the problem continues.

 - Never let the unusual and unexpected drop.